CLUTTERFREE LIFE TRANSITIONS

 If you wish/have to change your living situation, you first have to understand its current condition and core elements.
-That’s why it make sense to get to know your home again.
+That’s why it makes sense to get to know your home again.

-Walk slowly through your home.
+Walk slowly through your rooms.
 Take notes about what you see, and what you think and feel.

-Taking photos can also help you to see you place with fresh eyes.
+Taking photos also helps you to see your place with fresh eyes.
 Don’t judge about what comes to your mind, just write it down.

 to ask yourself some questions: